Adopted rule changes to Chapter 367, Continuing Education, in addition to other chapters, took effect March 1, 2018.

 All Continuing Education taken for license renewal must meet the definition of continuing education and further requirements in Chapter 367.

 Please see the additional resources and tabs below, in addition to the FAQ page.

 Mentorship Agreement (pdf) - Optional form for those completing a mentorship experience for CE

 *All home study courses, educational teleconferences, Internet-based courses, and video instruction, as per §367.2(4), must meet the requirements in Chapter 367.
 There is no maximum to the number of continuing education hours that may be earned through such courses.

 1. Specified learning objectives;

 2. A post-test; and

-3. A certificate of completion.
+3. A certificate of completion or letter of verification.

 In addition, educational teleconferences or Internet courses must reflect a pre-determined number of contact hours.

 * When continuing education units (CEUs), professional development units (PDUs), or other units or credits are listed on the CE documentation, such must be accompanied by documentation from the continuing education provider noting the equivalence of the units or credits in terms of contact hours.
 This is not needed for AOTA CEUs, but be sure you know what such represent in hours.
 Remember that a contact hour is not the same as a learning credit, PDU, CAU, etc. When you renew, you must attest to your CE in contact hours.